Learn more about how test runs work in TestLodge, including how to create, configure, execute and re-run test runs within the software.

 During a test run, each test case is displayed for the tester to follow the test steps and record results.
 TestLodge allows you to mark each test as “pass”, “fail”, or “skip”.
 You can also add comments/actual results, as well as attach images.
 This comes in handy in showing visual discrepancies or bugs.

 You can re-run tests that have already been ran.
 For example, you might want to re-run all “failed” tests.
-You can do that by opening a Test Run and clicking Re-run Tests.
+You can do that by opening a Test Run and clicking Re-run Tests from the 3-dot options menu.